-- Save often.
-If you use BYOB, use "Clear all Variables" under the "Edit" menu before you save to speed up the process.
-Be aware, however, that this will clear all of your lists, too (see #3 below). - Backup often.
-This may entail creating multiple versions of your project to act as backups.
-Making copies from your desktop is much faster than saving under BYOB with a different name! - Begin with functionality, and then start adding assets (custom-made sprites, imported lists, sounds, music, etc.) only after you've gotten your scripts working correctly.
+- Save and checkpoint often.
+This may entail creating multiple versions of your project to act as backups. - Begin with functionality, and then start adding assets (custom-made sprites, imported lists, sounds, music, etc.) only after you've gotten your scripts working correctly.
 For lists, define test lists in your program that you can use for testing.
-In Python these can just be lists assigned to a variable, and in BYOB you could create a "delete all, add, add, add, ..." script for use while you are testing (see #7 below). - Test each of your functions/blocks thoroughly.
+In Python these can just be lists assigned to a variable, and in Snap! you can use either the "list" reporter block, or create a script that constructs a test list. - Test each of your functions/blocks thoroughly.
 You don't construct a skyscraper and then start checking the first floor for structural problems.
-Test each part as you go along, and build from a solid foundation (see #7 below, too). - Choose descriptive variable, function/block, sprite, etc. names.
-Follow sensible naming conventions, and if you work independently with the intent of merging your work, make sure you plan out names of objects so that the merging goes smoothly. - Follow the Principle of Least Scoping, and in particular minimize the number of "global variables" that you have (variables that can be seen and/or modified by all of the sprites).
+Test each part as you go along, and build from a solid foundation. - Choose descriptive variable, function/block, sprite, etc. names.
+Follow sensible naming conventions, and if you work independently with the intent of merging your work, make sure you plan out names of objects so that the merging goes smoothly. - Minimize the number of "global variables" that you have (variables that can be seen and/or modified by all of the sprites).
 These tend to cause hard-to-track-down bugs.
-Use local variables or "script variables" whenever possible. - If a complex block isn't working correctly, start pulling pieces out of it and test each one individually (aka "Unit Testing").
+Use local variables or "script variables" whenever possible. - If a complex function/block isn't working correctly, start pulling pieces out of it and test each one individually (aka "Unit Testing").
 Give the isolated block a set of known inputs, determine what the output should be, and then compare the results. - One more time: save and backup often!